 You probably know where the Student Recreation Center is, but do you know they offer so much more than just a place to work out?
-Interested in joining an Intramural Sports team, a martial arts course, or various strength and fitness classes?
+Interested in joining an Intramural Sports team, renting some outdoor gear, or exploring a variety of stregth and fitness classes?
 Contact Campus Recreation for more information.
 Visit csurec.colostate.edu or call (970) 491-6359.
+Find them on social media @CSURec.